 Women's Champions League: Chelsea and Arsenal need to make history to turn around semi-final ties - Reporter Notebook

-Chelsea and Arsenal need to make history to turn around Women's Champions League ties, Sky Sports News' Anton Toloui writes in his latest Reporter Notebook; Chelsea were beaten 4-1 by Barcelona in their first leg; Arsenal trail 2-1 against Lyon
+Chelsea and Arsenal need to make history to turn around Women's Champions League ties, Sky Sports News' Anton Toloui writes in his latest Reporter Notebook; Chelsea were beaten 4-1 by Barcelona in their first leg; Arsenal trail 2-1 against Lyon; second legs will both be played on Sunday

 Yet again, the best teams in England were taken to school by the best teams in Europe.

-Chelsea came into Barcelona full of confidence - the WSL almost certainly won, the League Cup in the cabinet and a coach that's won the biggest prize on the continent.
+Chelsea came into Barcelona full of confidence - the WSL almost certainly won, the League Cup in the cabinet and a coach who has won the biggest prize on the continent.

 They left the Catalan capital, however, downtrodden, disappointed and well-beaten.